r3c/deval/doc/page/01-overview.rst

 Deval will maintain a pre-evaluated version of each template file you use for every combination of constants you specify.
 For example if you chose to inject a ``$language`` constant into your template and use it to build localized strings Deval will cache a specialized version of your template for each language you support where strings have been pre-resolved.

 Passing a value at compilation or rendering is a decision you'll take based on how many different values it can take and by how much pre-evaluating it improves performance.
-Deval offers a unified template syntax for all variables regardless of whether they've been specified at compilation or rendering, so you can change your mind without touching tour template code.
+Deval offers a unified template syntax for all variables regardless of whether they've been specified at compilation or rendering, so you can change your mind without touching your template code.

 A simple template example